fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 streamlit run app.py
 ```

-Then choose the first issue in the list of samples, _`<https://github.com/openai/openai-python/issues/488> (simple example)`_ and press the _"Generate summary with..."_ button.
+Then choose the first issue in the list of samples, _`<https://github.com/openai/openai-python/issues/488> (simple example)`_ and click the _"Generate summary with..."_ button.

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/example1-choose-issue.jpg" alt="Choose the first issue" height="200"/>